Ruth Gottesman, professor who donated $1 billion to pay medical student tuition at New York school

 More than 100 students who enter the Albert Einstein School of Medicine each year “leave as superbly trained scientists and expert, compassionate physicians, with experience discovering new ways to prevent disease and provide the best medical care to diverse communities.”
 Bronx and around the world,” he added in a statement

-The emeritus professor said she was deeply grateful to her late husband for leaving these funds in his care and for “having the great privilege of making this donation to such a worthy cause.”
+The emeritus professor said she was deeply grateful to her late husband for leaving these funds in his care and “for having the great privilege of donating this to such a worthy cause.”

 A larger donation will allow To fund the tuition of Einstein students in perpetuity.